bkuberek/sptf_test/README.md

 [W3C Valid HTML5](http://validator.w3.org/check?uri=http%3A%2F%2Fsptf.bkuberek.com%2F)

+What's in there:

+1. HTML5 where applicable
+2. Good SEO and accessibility
+3. Unobtrusive JavaScript
+4. Compiled JavaScript using closure
+5. Compiled CSS using yuicompressor
+6. Modal window with interactive form and validation (sorry this was poorly done due to lack of time)
+7. Cross browser support (tested on Chrome, Safari, Firefox, Opera, IE7+, Dolphin HD, Android Stock Browser)

 This did not come up as I had in mind for I was tired.
-I had worked all night on the Backend Test and it was around 6am when I started to work on the "Try ...
-Premium for free" modal window and form validation.
+I had worked all night on the Backend Test and it was around 6am when I started to work on the "Try Sptf Premium for free" modal window and form validation.
-I will have to leave it as is but if you want I will be able to show you more JavaScript/ajax work I have already done.
+I will have to leave it as is but if you want I will can show you more JavaScript/Ajax work I have already done.
-Most of my work cannot be publicly available but I can show it to you in person.
+Most of my work is not publicly available but I can show it to you in person.

 ##  Backend Test